Table of Contents

 What does Kapalbhati do to the body and mind?

 - The medieval yoga text Gheranda Samhita repeatedly states that this practice destroys the disorders of Phlegm.
-According the text, old age and poor health never come to the practitioner.
+According to the text, old age and poor health never come to the practitioner.
 Moreover, the body becomes elastic and the old age could not disfigure him.

 - Since the practice is one of the Shatkarma, the six purifying practices, it purifies the Nadis and helps the practitioner make good progress in advanced breath control techniques.